Eyelid Surgery (blepharoplasty) at Plastic + Hand

-For lower eyelid surgery, we make an incision just below the lower lashes, removing excess skin and fat or redistributing fat to eliminate puffiness.
+For lower eyelid procedures, we make an incision just below the lower lashes, removing excess skin and fat or redistributing fat to eliminate puffiness.
 In some cases, the incision can be made on the inside of the lower lid.
-With both upper and lower eyelid surgery, we place incisions where they will heal inconspicuously.
+With both upper and lower eyelid procedures, we place incisions where they will heal inconspicuously.

 Lower Eyelid Surgery 3-D Animation

 Eyelid surgery can improve the look of dark circles caused by excess skin casting a shadow.
 Your Plastic + Hand surgeon may recommend combining eyelid surgery with other procedures such as laser skin resurfacing, a brow lift or a facelift.
 This is something we can determine in your initial consultation.